jmensch1/codeflower/README.md

 The app uses SVG to render the visualization, which means that every file and folder is an individual DOM node.
 This creates a lot of work for the browser, and as the number of nodes grows larger you'll start to encounter performance problems.
 The optimal repo size seems to be between a couple of hundred nodes (large enough to be interesting) and 2500 or so (too large to render smoothly).

-It's possible that a Canvas or Web-GL based solution would help with performance for large repos, but those solutions would also limit the interactivity of the visualization.
+It's possible that a Canvas or Web-GL based solution would help with performance for large repos, but those solutions would likely also limit the interactivity of the visualization.
 Ideas are welcome!

 ### Credits